eduMFA/eduMFA/doc/periodictask/index.rst

-	Keep in mind that the entry in the system crontab determines the minimal resolution of periodic tasks: If you specify a periodic task that should be run every two minutes, but the ``privacyidea-cron`` script is invoked every five minutes only, the periodic task will actually be executed every five minutes!
+	Keep in mind that the entry in the system crontab determines the minimal resolution of periodic tasks: If you specify a periodic task that should be run every two minutes, but the ``eduMFA-cron`` script is invoked every five minutes only, the periodic task will actually be executed every five minutes!

 **nodes**
-	The names of the privacyIDEA nodes on which the periodic task should be executed.
+	The names of the eduMFA nodes on which the periodic task should be executed.
 	This is useful in a redundant master-master setup, because database-related tasks should then only be run on *one* of the nodes (because the replication will take care of propagating the database changes to the other node).
 The name of the local node as well as the names of remote nodes are configured in :ref:`cfgfile`.

 **taskmodule**
-	The task module determines the actual activity of the task. privacyIDEA comes with several task modules, see :ref:`periodic_task_modules`.
+	The task module determines the actual activity of the task. eduMFA comes with several task modules, see :ref:`periodic_task_modules`.

 **options**